 3. Arc’teryx Proton LT Hoody Men’s

 The Arc’teryx Proton LT Hoody for Men is light in weight but heavy in performance.
-It is manufactured using a breathable insulation mechanism that works as a great middle layer for cross country skiing as well as many other outdoor high-performance activities.
+This slim fit jacket is manufactured using a breathable insulation mechanism that works as a great middle layer for cross country skiing as well as many other high-performance outdoor activities.

-The exterior is weather resistant allowing you to use it as an outer layer when things aren’t as cold.
+The exterior is both wind and water resistant allowing you to use it as an outer layer when things aren’t as cold.
 And if that is not enough, this durable hoody is specially designed keeping your flexible movements in mind.

 It is available in different eye-catching shades including Utopia, Iliad, Neptune, Crux, Phoenix, Cobalt Moon, and Black.
 With sizes ranging from X-small to XX-large, you can get your Arc’teryx Proton LT Hoody for only $299.00.